Tenleytown: History

 Within the park boundaries lies the highest natural point in the District of Columbia, 409 feet above sea level.
 Fort Reno also hosts community gardens, free rock concerts in the summer, sledding in the winter, and tennis courts, playing fields, and dog-walkers year round.
 Jackson-Reed HS baseball now uses the ball field for its home games.

 Tenleytown was transformed on October 2, 1941, when Sears Roebuck opened its department store on Wisconsin Avenue at Albemarle Street.
 At the time the store was notable for its size and for its 300-car rooftop parking lot.
 In the 1990s, Sears abandoned its retail operation at the location and the building was used by Hechinger hardware until its demise in the late 1990s.
-In the 2000s, the building was converted to a mixed-use development complex called Cityline at Tenley, with luxury condominiums (The Cityline) on the top levels, a Best Buy (later closed) and The Container Store at street level, and an Ace Hardware underground, located within the parking garage that serves the aforementioned stores.
+In the 2000s, the building was converted to a mixed-use development complex called Cityline at Tenley, with luxury condominiums (The Cityline) on the top levels, a Best Buy (later closed and replaced by a Target store) and The Container Store at street level, and an Ace Hardware underground, located within the parking garage that serves the aforementioned stores.
 The west entrance to the Metro station is at the front of the building across from Whole Foods Market.

 In 2010, the Top of the Town: Tenleytown Heritage Trail opened.
-Starting at the Tenleytown-AU metro station, the trail passes neighborhood landmarks such as American University, Fort Reno Park, and the studios of WRC-TV, Washington's NBC-affiliated station.
+Starting at the Tenleytown–AU metro station, the trail passes neighborhood landmarks such as American University, Fort Reno Park, and the studios of WRC-TV, Washington's NBC-affiliated station.

-Cultural Tourism DC offers a self-guided walking tour of Tenleytown, which includes "the highest elevation in the District of Columbia."